Is It Ethical to Visit Myanmar in 2025?

 Some have their own regional governments, bylaws, languages, customs, police, army, paramilitary organizations, telecommunication services, and even currency.

 I mean, just take a look at the Wa State for example.
-Uses the Chinese Yuan, has its own government, courts, police, uses the Chinese phone network, speaks Mandarin… It’s not Myanmar at all.
+Uses the Chinese Yuan, has its own government, courts, and police, uses the Chinese phone network, speaks Mandarin… It’s not Myanmar at all.

 I write that to make two points: